 MSF teams performed 19,728 surgical interventions in Yemen during 2017.
 We saw an increase in the number of patients admitted to the emergency surgical hospital we run in Aden, not only from the frontlines, but also due to an upsurge in violence within the city.

 Since 2015, four of Yemen’s 32 kidney treatment centres have been forced to close.
 The 28 remaining centres are running out of essential supplies, so treatment is often interrupted.
-We support six dialysis treatment centres and over the past two years have imported more than 800 tons of dialysis supplies and provided over 83,000 dialysis sessions for some 800 patients.
+Between 2015 and 2017 we imported more than 800 tons of dialysis supplies and provided over 83,000 dialysis sessions for some 800 patients.
 More than 4,400 renal failure patients remain in urgent need of care.

 - Try a different country, year, format, or topic.